 Of course, the thought of an accident crossed our minds, but then again, an accident could happen anywhere in anything you do if one does not take caution.
 We thought that it should not hinder the adventure that we wanted to experience for the trip.
 It is precisely why I asked the question coz I have not read anything about travellers in Bali going around on a scooter or motorbike.
 It did make me think that maybe it is not safe, but looking around, we saw many people in Bali are actually driving scooters/ motorbikes.
 So it occured to us that it could be safe so long as we take caution and ensure that we do things right. (you are so right, there seems to be no traffic rules in Bali).

 We extremely enjoyed our road trip to Ubud,and even stayed overnight.
 We passed by Denpasar, went back passing Sanur, and also went to Nusa Dua.
 My husband and I are active people and love the outdoors and going around on a motorbike gave us the chance to see more of Bali.
 We can stop anytime, take pictures, eat anywhere, ride the more scenic route, have a new tan, and did not have to worry about a 3rd party (driver)

 Indonesians drive like nutters, don't look when they pull out into the road as they just expect the on coming traffic to move around them.
 Blind faith is the saying.
 Also when i checked on google motorbike death's per capita in indo is up there with the worst in the world and comparable to India.
 Still i have rented a motor bike and have taken my chances just because i wanted the freedom of being able to go around when and where i like.
-I do feel way more comfortable riding a motorbike in Lombok next door or Sumbawa. almost 3 years agoAnswered by Roger via WorldNomads.com
+I do feel way more comfortable riding a motorbike in Lombok next door or Sumbawa. about 5 years agoAnswered by Roger via WorldNomads.com